Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Introduction

 Image morphing amounts to computing a visually appealing transition of two images such that image features in the reference image are mapped to corresponding image features in the target image whenever possible.

 A particular model for image morphing known as image metamorphosis was proposed by Miller, Trouv\'e, and Younes~\cite{MiYo01,TrYo05,TrYo05a}.
-It is based on the flow of diffeomorphism model and the large deformation diffeomorphic metric mapping (LDDMM), which dates back to the work of Arnold, Dupuis, Grenander and others \cite{Ar66a,ArKh98,DuGrMi98,BeMiTr05,JoMi00,MiTrYo02,VS09,VRRC12}.
+It is based on the flow of diffeomorphism model and the large deformation diffeomorphic metric mapping (LDDMM), which dates back to the work of Arnold, Dupuis, Grenander and coworkers \cite{Ar66a,ArKh98,DuGrMi98,BeMiTr05,JoMi00,MiTrYo02,VS09,VRRC12}.
 From the perspective of the flow of diffeomorphism model, each point of the reference image is transported to the target image in an energetically optimal way such that the image intensity is preserved along the trajectories of the pixels.
 The metamorphosis model additionally allows for image intensity modulations along the trajectories by incorporating the magnitude of these modulations, which is reflected by the integrated squared material derivative of the image trajectories as a penalization term in the energy functional.
-Recently, the metamorphosis model has been extended to images in reproducing kernel Hilbert spaces~\cite{RY16}, to functional shapes~\cite{CCT16} and discrete measures~\cite{RY13}.
+Recently, the metamorphosis model has been extended to images in reproducing kernel Hilbert spaces~\cite{RY16}, to functional shapes~\cite{CCT16}, and to discrete measures~\cite{RY13}.
 For a more detailed exposition of these models we refer the reader to \cite{Younes2010,MTY15} and the references therein.

 A variational time discretization of the metamorphosis model for square-integrable images $L^2(\domain,\R^m)$ was proposed in \cite{BeEf14}.
 Furthermore, existence of discrete geodesic paths and the Mosco--convergence of the time discrete to the time continuous metamorphosis model was proven.
-In \cite{NPS17}, the time discrete model was extended to the set of image~$L^2(\domain,\Hadamard)$, where $\Hadamard$ denotes a finite dimensional Hadamard manifold.
-Recall that Hadamard manifolds are Hadamard spaces with a special Riemannian structure having non-positive sectional curvature (for details see below).
-In \cite{Bac14}, it is revealed that many concepts of Banach spaces can be generalized to Hadamard spaces, which are therefore a proper choice for the analytical treatment of algorithms for manifold-valued images.
-They are at the same time very relevant for the processing of manifold-valued images in different applications.
+The time discrete metamorphosis model has successfully been applied to a variety of imaging applications like image extrapolation~\cite{EfRu18}, B\'{e}zier interpolation~\cite{EfRu15}, color transfer~\cite{PePi17} or image interpolation in a medical context~\cite{BeBu17}.